Types of childcare

 There are many options for childcare in Medway, so if you’re a parent returning to work there are different options to consider.

-A childminders will care for a small group of children in their own home.
+A childminder will care for a small group of children in their own home.
 Childminders can set their own working hours and many work early mornings, evenings, weekends and some are also registered to look after children overnight.

 All childminders are inspected and registered by Ofsted if they take care of children up to 8 years old.
 All adults (aged 16 or over) living or working in the childminder’s home will be police checked.

 Day nurseries offer early education and care for children under 5.
 Nurseries can be private, community or council run and must be inspected by Ofsted.